-- Avoid being specific about the nature of the accident or injuries unnecessarily.
+- Keep it basic.
+Avoid being specific about the nature of the accident or injuries unnecessarily.
 Try not to be too descriptive about what occurred to cause the injury or how painful their illness may be.

 - Simply state that you are sorry for their accident, surgery or illness.